DamianoLiborioToscano/web-project/README.md

-# myBacklog
+# GameTracker

-myBacklog is a web application designed to help you keep track of the games you've played and the games you want to play.
+GameTracker is a web application designed to help you keep track of the games you've played and the ones you want to play.
 It also includes a chat feature to discuss games with others.

 ## Installation